 Spicy Dark Chocolate Almond Toffee - Add a pinch or two of cayenne pepper to the chocolate in the food processor.

-Store the toffee in an airtight container for up to two weeks in the refrigerator or at room temperature for one week in a pyrex or glass container.
+Store the toffee in an airtight container in the refrigerator for up to two weeks or at room temperature for one week in a pyrex or glass container.

-Freezing is not recommended, we have not tried it.
+Freezing is not recommended; we have not tried it.

-Recipe Tips
+Tips

 - Use a high-quality saucepan with a heavy bottom to prevent the butter and sugar from burning.

-You Might Also Like These Naturally Sweet Recipes
+You Might Also Like These Recipes

 Click on serving size to scale this recipe